spencer-mcguire/cra-template-reduxStarter/README.md

-# Welcome to Redux Template featuring Chakra Ui
+# Welcome to my Redux Template featuring Chakra Ui

 ## How To Install